cbosoft/blog/_drafts/2021-03-04-ml-workflow.md

 Machine learning, as the innumerable medium articles will show you, is simple.
 However, this is lies.
 To do the same "hello world" style application as all those authors it is indeed very simple.
 However, do you really need to recognise hand-written digits?
 Do you care about flow classification?
-No!
-You want to do your project!
+Not really!
+These projects are useful to get to grips with the very basic concepts - but they are unreal.
+The data isn't messy, the labels are all correct, and, mostly, the data sets are small.

 There is a wealth of complexity under the surface.
 Many libraries have made it very easy to get started by abstracting the models away into a black box.
 This